anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - ✅&nbsp; model is aware of recent data distributions, trends, etc. which can provide highly informed predictions.
 - ❌&nbsp; compute requirements can quickly surge depending on the retraining schedule.
-- ❌&nbsp; need to have quickly pipelines to deliver labeled and validated data which can become a bottleneck it it involves human intervention.
+- ❌&nbsp; need to have quick pipelines to deliver labeled and validated data which can become a bottleneck it it involves human intervention.
 - ❌&nbsp; might not be able to do more involved model validation, such as AB or shadow testing, with such limited time in between models.

 ## Testing